Introducing the Author

 Such lessons learned have been invaluable, clarifying the functionality of dramatic elements and how every character, line, and action has its critical role in the story.
 After twelve years in media industries and graduate studies, Lily began teaching storytelling in academia in 1997, and has since enjoyed working with many talented students and writers.

-Among the courses she has taught are: comparative literature, comparative folklore, myth and literature, 19th and 20th-century literature, Tolstoy and Dostoevsky, modern art movements, theories of visual art, traditions in narrative, film genres, film directors - including courses on Eisenstein, Scorsese, and Hitchcock, as well as world cinemas, film history and theory, media criticism, adaptation, theories of acting, story structure, screen violence, screenwriting, writing for the media, media industries, censorship, mass communication, media and society, documentary film, science fiction, the "antihero" in film and literature, and screen comedy.
+Among the courses she has taught are: comparative literature, comparative folklore, world mythology, 19th and 20th-century literature, Tolstoy and Dostoevsky, modern art movements, traditions in narrative, film genres, film directors - including courses on Eisenstein, Scorsese, and Hitchcock, world cinemas, film history and theory, media criticism, adaptation, theories of acting, story structure, screen violence, screenwriting, writing for the media, media industries, censorship, mass communication, media and society, documentary film, science fiction, the "antihero" in film and literature, and screen comedy.
 A course on time and space in screen narratives, for example, resulted in the paper on the chronotope in Fellini, Antonioni, and Tarkovsky.
 Nearly all parts of Fictional Worlds originated from the courses taught, and have been classroom tested.

 Storytelling patterns across cultures and time, as well as the traditions, paradigm shifts and innovation in the media are of great interest to the author of Fictional Worlds – a book project intended as a bridge between narrative theory, media studies and anthropology.
 Of the many transcultural and timeless stories, the Symbolic Journey, in all its variations, is central to Fictional Worlds.